pshrmn/foraging/README.md

-#collector
+#gatherer

-Collect data from web pages.
-Works with pages created by [collectJS](https://github.com/psherman/collectorjs).
+Gather data from web pages.
+Works with pages created by [Forager](https://github.com/psherman/forager).
 For the data format, refer to that project's README.

 ##Install

-Install collector using pip
+Install gatherer using pip

-    pip install git+git://github.com/psherman/collector.git
+    pip install git+git://github.com/psherman/gatherer.git

 For Windows users, if installing `lxml` causes errors.
 Download the wheel from the [Python Extension Packages for Windows](http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml) and place the wheel in your project.
-Pip install that file, the try the above collector installation.
+Pip install that file, the try the above gatherer installation.

 Example: (the filename will vary depending on your system and python version)